 Where to Stay in San Diego on a Budget?

-San Diego is filled with many very cheap and affordable place to stay.
+San Diego is filled with many very cheap and affordable places to stay.
 Chain Hotels all have a very large presence in the City and there are a huge number of hotel rooms available.

 San Diego hosts many very large conferences and as such is required to have a very large capacity of hotel rooms.
 This means outside of the Conference season there is a lot of spare capacity and hotels compete for your customers with some really cheap offers.